 DALLAS – (June 19, 2017) The U.S. Environmental Protection Agency (EPA) has started to conduct work for the remedial investigation of the Colonial Creosote site in Washington Parish, Louisiana.
-The activities will be conducted in phases, with the first phase involving the collection of soil, sediment, ground water and surface water samples to support the remedial investigation.
+The activities will be conducted in phases.
+That’s with the first phase involving the collection of soil.
+Also sediment, ground water and surface water samples.
+That’s to support the remedial investigation.

 In underscoring this renewed focus, Administrator Scott Pruitt said, “I am making it a priority to ensure contaminated sites get cleaned up.
 We will be more hands-on to ensure the proper oversight and attention to the Superfund program at the highest levels of the Agency, and to create consistency across states.”